morinlab/tools-morinlab/workflows/Readme.md

 ###Using OncodriveFM to detect significantly mutated genes and visualizations
 ![ScreenShot](oncodrivefm_gene_discovery.png)

 Assuming one has variant calls from a sufficiently large cohort, a likely goal is to identify significantly/recurrently mutated genes.
-OncodriveFM is one algorithm suitable for this application.
-This workflow takes a merged MAF file containing variants from all patients in a cohort and converts this to the input format (TDM) required by OncodriveFM.
+[OncodriveFM](https://testtoolshed.g2.bx.psu.edu/view/morinlab/oncodrivefm/97e99acadbaf) is one algorithm suitable for this application.
+This workflow takes a merged MAF file containing variants from all patients in a cohort and converts this to the input format (using [maf2tdm](https://testtoolshed.g2.bx.psu.edu/view/morinlab/package_maf2tdm_1_0/fd09386ad95f)) required by OncodriveFM.
 All genes passing a user-specified Q-value cutoff will have lollipop plots automatically generated.
 The full OncodriveFM result is separately passed to OncoprintPlus for cohort-wide gene-by-patient visualization.

 ---